-During the period under review it was noted that material for repairs & maintenance was incorrectly expensed against the Mantsopa Local Municipality receivable during the 2017/18 and prior financial years.
-A correction was made and the comparative statements for 2017/18 financial year have been restated.
+During the period under review it was noted that prior period fair value adjustments relating to servitudes was not accounted for accurately due to outdated property valuation roll information.
+A correction was made and the comparative statements for the 2018/19 financial year have been restated.
 The effect of the correction of the error(s) is summarised below: